nvim-telekasten/telekasten.nvim/BACKLOG.md

 # Backlog

-- [ ] New option: template_handling (see comments of PR #43)
+- [ ] New option: template_handling (see comments of ==PR #43==)
+- [ ] option to toggle generated link format: [[title]] vs [[sub/dir/title]]
+- [ ] option to create notes in same subfolder as current note if there is one, see ==#38==
+  - ==also create the note in the subfolder if present in the link==
 - [ ] improve the whole link count display, sorting, key-mapping
 - [ ] tag search - search in general: just don't make it turing-complete 😁
 - [ ] calendar plugin: make weeks clickable!
   - [ ] show markers / color indicators for weeks with notes - in calendar.vim fork
-- [ ] option to toggle generated link format: [[title]] vs [[sub/dir/title]]
-- [ ] option to create notes in same subfolder as current note if there is one, see #38
 - [ ] maybe a virtual line in the 1st line that shows number of backlinks and maybe other interesting stuff
   - or put it as an extmark at the end of the first line, meh.
 - [ ] some cool buffer showing backlinks (and stuff?) [see also this comment](https://github.com/renerocksai/telekasten.nvim/discussions/23#discussioncomment-1754511)
   - maybe another one where we dot-render a graph of linked notes and display it via vimg from telescope_media_files or sth similar
   - these buffers / this buffer should keep its size even when resizing other splits (like the calendar)
 - [ ] really good support for special links: inserting, yanking, ... (links to headings / paras)
 - [ ] extmarks or sth to jump from link to link within a note